BRUKINSA® (zanubrutinib) logo

 Second-line: Category 1

-Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.2.2023. © National Comprehensive Cancer Network, Inc. 2023.
+Referenced with permission from the NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines®) for Chronic Lymphocytic Leukemia/Small Lymphocytic Lymphoma V.3.2024. © National Comprehensive Cancer Network, Inc. 2024.
 All rights reserved.
-Accessed March 7, 2023.
+Accessed March 26, 2024.
 NCCN makes no warranties of any kind whatsoever regarding their content, use or application and disclaims any responsibility for their application or use in any way.
 To view the most recent and complete version of the guidelines, go online to NCCN.org.

-A personalized and comprehensive support program designed to help guide and assist patients, caregivers, and practices.
+A personalized support program designed to help guide and assist patients, caregivers, and practices.

 Access